-When a hiring manager asks you, “Why should we hire you?” she is really asking, “What makes you the best fit for this position?”
+When a hiring manager asks you, “Why should we hire you?” they are really asking, “What makes you the best fit for this position?”
 Your answer to this question should be a concise “sales pitch” that explains what you have to offer the employer.

-You can find sample answers at the end of this article, but remember that’s important to tailor your answer not only to you as a unique candidate, but also to each job that you are applying for.
+You can find sample answers at the end of this article, but remember that it's important to tailor your answer not only to you as a unique candidate, but also to each job that you are applying for.

 Start by Matching Your Qualifications to the Job Requirements